Mappboy/learning_comp_skills_the_cam_way/week_one_os_nix_bash.md

 - Install [iterm2](https://iterm2.com/)
 - Open up iterm2 and start playing around with <https://www.tldp.org/LDP/intro-linux/html/index.html> everything up to about section 8 is good.
 - Have a look at <https://www.tldp.org/LDP/Bash-Beginners-Guide/html/> play around and write a few simple scripts everything there is good but no need to go into advance stuff
+- Learn a little bit of Vim <https://openvim.com/> or <https://danielmiessler.com/study/vim/> or <https://medium.com/actualize-network/how-to-learn-vim-a-four-week-plan-cd8b376a9b85>

 # For next week
 - Install python3.7 <https://binx.io/blog/2019/04/12/installing-pyenv-on-macos/>